Gynecologic cancers: Early detection and understanding symptoms can save lives

-“What women need to be looking for is the chronicity and abnormal frequency of symptoms, even if the symptoms are ones that don’t seem out of the ordinary,” said Huh, who is also the senior medical officer for the cancer service line at the UAB Comprehensive Cancer Center.
+“What women need to be looking for is the chronicity and abnormal frequency of symptoms, even if the symptoms are ones that don’t seem out of the ordinary,” said Huh, who is also the senior medical officer for the cancer service line in the O’Neal Comprehensive Cancer Center at UAB.
 “If they are experiencing symptoms like persistent bloating, ongoing bleeding or persistent pelvic pain, they need to be aware of the persistence and length of these symptoms as they may indicate that a formal medical evaluation is needed.”

 While each woman’s reaction may be different, the signs and symptoms below are general indicators for each cancer.
 As Huh notes, it is important for women to use these symptoms as guides, ultimately knowing that they are the only ones who know for certain that there is something atypical, uncomfortable or intolerable about the symptoms they are experiencing.